Andrew-Graham-Aotearoa/ArtifactStudio/README.md

-# Picture Frame Site — Astro Starter
+# Custom Picture Framing Website

+A production-oriented Astro project for a picture framing business, built with static rendering, server-side protected pricing tools, and future accounting integration.
+Astro-based rebuild of a legacy WordPress site.

 ## Stack
 - **Astro** (hybrid mode — static pages by default, server-rendered where needed)
 - **Tailwind CSS** for styling
-- **React** for the one interactive piece: the framing calculator
+- **React** The framing calculator
 - **Cloudflare adapter** to start (swap easily — see `astro.config.mjs`)

 ## Structure